Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 - Trouble sleeping or working.

 These symptoms are usually due to hormonal changes before the menses.
-For your doctor to diagnose you with PMS, He should excuse psychological and thyroid diseases at first.
+For your doctor to diagnose you with PMS, He should first excuse psychological and thyroid diseases.

 Options for the treatment of PMS: